Geometricgame-studio/2dmc/README.md

 # 2dmc
-The Minecraft, but it's 2D!
+Just like Minecraft, but it is 2D!

+You can play Minecraft in this 2D HTML Game!
+#IT'S ONLINE AND FREE!